A Serengeti cat is a domestic cat breed.

 Like all cats, Serengetis are obligate carnivores.

-Which means their digestive system is only adapted to handle meat.
+Which means their digestive system is adapted to digest animal food sources only.

 A wide range of wet, dry, and raw cat diets are available these days, and as a rule, you get what you pay for in terms of quality and nutritional value.